pcottle/learnGitBranching/README.md

 ## Contributing

 ## Helpful Folks
-A big shoutout to these brave souls for extensively testing our sandbox and finding bugs or inconsistencies:
+A big shoutout to these brave souls for extensively testing our sandbox and finding bugs and/or inconsistencies:

 * Nikita Kouevda
 * Maksim Ioffe